Texas Tech vs. Kansas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Texas Tech and its opponents have gone over the current 60.5-point total in three of seven games (42.9%) this season.
+- Texas Tech's games this season have gone over 60.5 points three of seven times.

-- Kansas State has combined with its opponents to score more than 60.5 points in one game this season.
+- Kansas State's games have gone over 60.5 points in just one opportunity this season.

-- Saturday's over/under is 2.5 points lower than the two team's combined 63 points per game average.
+- The two teams combine to score 63 points per game, 2.5 more than the over/under in this contest.

 - This contest's over/under is 4.4 points more than the 56.1 these two squads combine to allow per game this season.